Language: EN

 Access Modifiers in C++

-In C++ access modifiers allow you to control access to the members of a class, facilitating the management of visibility and data protection.
+In C++ access modifiers allow controlling access to the members of a class, facilitating the handling of visibility and data protection.

 In C++, the access modifiers are public, protected, and private.
 Each of these modifiers defines a specific level of accessibility for the members of a class.